dcleere/extractor/README.md

    gratuitously wide claimed page range goes to review, since the model picks its own range and a wide one makes its own check easier to pass; and entities are grounded inside their parent clause rather than a whole page, because a four-character entity matches almost any page.
-This is not optimal.
+This is not optimal as a model is typically overconfident and not designed to provide this type of output.
 4. **Output** — a structured JSON file per document (`schema.py:ExtractionResult`) written to `output/`.